 The Bachelor of Science in Nursing (BSN) degree at the University of Iowa builds on natural and behavioral sciences and integrates liberal arts and professional courses into a cohesive program.
-Clinical experiences involve working with clients in both community and hospital settings.
+Clinical experiences involve working with clients in community and hospital settings, along with state-of-the-art simulation and learning laboratory experiences.
 This is a full-time residential program that prepares students for licensure and initial entry into professional nursing practice.

 There are two ways to earn admission to the University of Iowa College of Nursing:

 (Available for high achieving high school

 (Available for transfer, second degree

 Associate Degree to Bachelor of Science (RN-BSN)

 Delivered largely online, this program is for associate degree and diploma-prepared RNs who are ready to expand their professional potential by earning the BSN.

 I graduated from the RN-BSN program at the University of Iowa in December.
 My education was exceptional in every aspect.
 Compared to three of my peers who are currently in RN-BSN programs (none at the UI), I feel my education at Iowa was far superior to theirs.”-- Carol Barlow (BSN ’13)